-CCS will offer English Taught Wu Style Tai Chi Class in 2018
+CCS offers English Taught Tai Chi Classes.

 The Wu Style Tai Chi, founded by Master Wu Jianquan (吴鉴泉宗师), is the second most popular form of Tai Chi in the world today.
 The Simplified 30-form Wu Style Tai Chi, with its elegant, graceful, and circular movements, allows learners to relax while building harmony, coordination and balance in the body.
+The Tai Chi Sword Class and Tai Chi Competition Sword Class support learners to develop more strength and skills in Tai Chi application.

 Course Prerequisites: N/A